treeverse/lakeFS/docs/howto/garbage-collection.md

 ---
 layout: default
-title: Garbage Collection
+title: Committed Objects
 description: Clean up unnecessary objects using the garbage collection feature in lakeFS.
+parent: Garbage Collection
-parent: How-To
+grand_parent: How-To
-nav_order: 20
+nav_order: 10
 has_children: false
-redirect_from: ../reference/garbage-collection.html
+redirect_from: ["../reference/garbage-collection.html", "./howto/garbage-collection-index.html"]
 ---

-# Garbage Collection
+## Garbage Collection: committed objects
 {: .no_toc }

-Note: For managed garbage collection on top of a hosted lakeFS service with guaranteed SLAs, try [lakeFS cloud](https://lakefs.cloud)
-{: .note }

 By default, lakeFS keeps all your objects forever.
 This allows you to travel back in time to previous versions of your data.
 However, sometimes you may want to hard-delete your objects - namely, delete them from the underlying storage.
 Reasons for this include cost-reduction and privacy policies.

-Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted (see more information [below](#considerations)). lakeFS provides a Spark program to hard-delete objects that have been deleted and whose retention period has ended according to the GC rules.
+Garbage collection rules in lakeFS define for how long to retain objects after they have been deleted. lakeFS provides a Spark program to hard-delete objects whose retention period has ended according to the GC rules.

-The GC job does not remove any commits: you will still be able to use commits containing hard-deleted objects, but trying to read these objects from lakeFS will result in a `410 Gone` HTTP status.
+This program does not remove any commits: you will still be able to use commits containing hard-deleted objects, but trying to read these objects from lakeFS will result in a `410 Gone` HTTP status.

-**Note**
 At this point, lakeFS supports Garbage Collection only on S3 and Azure.
 We have [concrete plans](https://github.com/treeverse/lakeFS/issues/3626) to extend the support to GCP.
 {: .note}

-1. TOC
+[lakeFS Cloud](https://lakefs.cloud) users enjoy a managed Garbage Collection service, and do not need to run this Spark program.
-{:toc .pb-5 }
+{: .note }

+{% include toc.html %}

-## Understanding Garbage Collection
+### Understanding Garbage Collection

-For every branch, the GC job retains deletes objects for the number of days defined for the branch.
+For every branch, the GC job retains deleted objects for the number of days defined for the branch.
 In the absence of a branch-specific rule, the default rule for the repository is used.
 If an object is present in more than one branch ancestry, it's retained according to the rule with the largest number of days between those branches.
 That is, it's hard-deleted only after the retention period has ended for all relevant branches.